 San Pedro Riparian National Conservation Area - San Pedro House Visitor Center on Hwy 90, 7 miles west of Hwy 90/Hwy 80 intersection.
 Additional access points include Hereford Road, Charleston Road and Hwy 92 at Palominas.

 Holy Trinity Monastery, adjacent to the NCA at the town of St. David, invites birders to walk its 1.3 mile trail around ponds fed by artesian springs.

 Whitewater Draw Wildlife Area - Located southwest of McNeal at the end of Coffman Road south from Davis Road.
 Operated by Arizona Game and Fish Department, this is the largest remaining wetland in the southern Sulphur Springs Valley and provides important wintering habitat for Sandhill Cranes and a variety of waterfowl.
-During summer, the mix of desert grassland and wetlands are good places to see "Mexican" mallards and a variety of waterbirds, raptors, sparrows, and other migratory birds.
+During summer, the mix of desert grassland and wetlands are good places to see Mexican Ducks and a variety of other waterbirds, raptors, sparrows, and other migratory birds.
 During the summer monsoon season, the night-time chorus of amphibians can be very diverse and extremely loud.
 Undeveloped camping is available.
 No fee.
+More details here.